Sevastipol/laughing-barnacle/README.md

 This is a chrome extension which I made a while back.
 By using Ctrl + A, you can toggle the AI sidebar on and off.
-Works in exam.net !!!!

 Get the extension here: https://chromewebstore.google.com/detail/website-ai/ejnepppmidppcmfpibdmbhmkkihcifjc